magicmouse/beads-examples/Example 1 - Clock/Clock annotated.md

 Beads is designed to generate Mac and Windows desktop programs, iOS apps, Android Apps *(via the Adobe AIR runtime)*, and websites *(via Javascript output)*.
 You can download the [executable version](http://magicmouse.com/beads/examples/Clock.air) of the clock program which will require Adobe AIR to run *(available free at Adobe.com)*

 The first line of every Beads program must declare the level of the language.
 This allows future generations to take code from decades before and forward convert it automatically.
-Any language without a required marker for the version of the language in which it was written (which unfortunately includes C, C++, Javascript, and **almost every other language**), causes massive compatibility problems down the road as the language inevitably evolves.
 Not being able to use previously debugged code is like burning books!

 ```
 #beads level 1 module clock